dennybiasiolli/reveal.js/slides/django-squashmigrations/testing-workaround-keepdb-02.md

 - 🎉 Saves ~20s for each test run after the first one

+- 😥 Primary key values are not reset between tests and can increase ad infinitum

 - 😥 Not easy to configure in CI/CD

     - cache/artifacts in GitHub workflows